devopsacademyau/academy/classes/05class/compose/README.md

 ## What is Docker Compose?
 Compose is a tool for defining and running multiples docker containers that needs to interact between each other.
 It's a very popular tool for development as well as for CI workflows.

-The Compose tool is used by creating a file called `docker.compose.yaml`, where all the containers will be defined.
-Once you have created this file, you can bring all containers running by execuring the command `docker-compose up`.
+The Compose tool is used by creating a file called `docker-compose.yaml`, where all the containers will be defined.
+Once you have created this file, you can bring all containers running by executing the command `docker-compose up`.

 If you still don't have Docker Compose installed on your machine, you can follow the steps [here](https://docs.docker.com/compose/install/) to have it installed.